Which of the following represents the correct electron configurat... | Channels for Pearson+

 1

-Identify the atomic number of indium (In), which is 49.
-This tells us the total number of electrons in a neutral indium atom.
+Identify the atomic number of helium (He), which is 2.
+This means helium has 2 electrons.

-Recognize that the electron configuration of indium will be based on filling the electron orbitals according to the Aufbau principle, which states that electrons fill orbitals starting from the lowest energy level to the highest.
+Recall the order of filling electron orbitals according to the Aufbau principle, which states that electrons fill orbitals starting from the lowest energy level to the highest.

-Recall the order of filling for orbitals: 1s, 2s, 2p, 3s, 3p, 4s, 3d, 4p, 5s, 4d, 5p.
-Indium's electron configuration will follow this sequence up to its atomic number.
+The 1s orbital is the lowest energy level and can hold a maximum of 2 electrons.
+Therefore, the 2 electrons of helium will fill the 1s orbital.

-Understand that the valence electrons are those in the outermost shell, which for indium are in the 5s and 5p orbitals.
-The 4d orbitals are filled before the 5p orbitals.
+Write the electron configuration for helium by placing both electrons in the 1s orbital, resulting in 1s².

 Related Videos